Staining a Previously Stained Deck: Things to Consider

 Generally speaking, it’s a good idea to completely remove all traces of the previous coat of deck stain before applying a new one.
 The reasons for this may be fairly obvious — a previous coat of stain might be peeling away from the surface in several areas.
 Simply staining over these areas would not allow for proper adhesion and penetration of the new coat.
 Additionally, you would end up with an uneven surface.
 Ideally, your new coat should be applied directly to the wood itself so it seeps into the material’s pores and properly seals your deck’s surfaces.

 In order to lift away the previous coat, you’ll need an effective deck stain stripper, which can remove oil and latex coatings, solid and semi-transparent stains, varnishes, polyurethanes, and/or water sealers, depending on your needs.
 These stripping solutions can also clean the wood itself and remove/reduce stains from water damage, mold, and mildew.
 Follow the instructions for the stripper you’re using for the best results.
 After coating the areas you wish to strip, you’ll want to wait for a given amount of time before rinsing the loosened residue away.
 More stubborn spots may require scrubbing with an abrasive brush or scraping.
 After removing all of the old stain, you’ll want to thoroughly clean your deck with a pressure washer and allow your deck to dry for at least 24 hours.
+Removing stain from the deck is generally easier and faster with a power or pressure washer.
+So, consider renting if you don’t own one, but ensure you get the pressure and angle right so you don’t damage the wood.
 Then, you can sand the wood down to prepare it for receiving new stain.

 Removal is Not Always Necessary